 LEGO Math Best Practices

 Before diving into the world of LEGO math, there are a few practices and tips to bear in mind.
 After all, so many kids associate LEGOs with fun playtime or downtime.
 The most important distinction you can make right out of the gate is that these particular LEGOS are for exploring, not playing.
 How can this be accomplished when all students want to build imaginary worlds by using LEGOs?

 Before you use LEGO math in math lessons, give kids a chance to explore their LEGO bricks.
 This means let them have some fun and let them play around for a while.
 Even if all they do is build castle towers and pretend worlds.
 Giving this block of time will allow them to settle down for the actual math.
 Once they have finished this time to explore, let them know that the LEGOs are now for school, not play.
 Of course, teaching math by using LEGOs is often easier said than done.

 Another practice to bear in mind is how you’ll store your LEGOS after using LEGOs in your classroom or home school?
 Don’t just dump them all into a LEGO storage case and call it a day.

 Instead, separate your bricks into plastic bags or bins based on the math lessons.
 Store any additional math flashcards, math mats, or base plates into the correct bin/baggie with the perfect number of bricks.
 This will save you plenty of headaches and frustration down the line.
-It also allows students to practice concepts on their own during free time.
+It also allows students to practice concepts on their own during their free time.
 All they have to do is select a bag or bin and get to learning LEGO math!